LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 .. sourcecode:: csharp

    // job is an instance of Job
-   string employerName = job.Employer.Value;
+   string employerName = job.EmployerName.Value;

-Additionally, the ``ToString()`` method of the ``Employer`` class is set up to return the ``Value`` field.
+Additionally, the ``ToString()`` method of the ``Employer`` class is set up to return the ``Value`` property.
 Thus, using one of these objects in another string context like ``Console.WriteLine`` will print the data stored in ``value``.

 .. sourcecode:: csharp

-   // Prints the name of the employer Console.WriteLine(job.Employer);
+   // Prints the name of the employer Console.WriteLine(job.EmployerName);

 Why do we go to all of this trouble when we could store this job-related data as strings?
 There are a couple of reasons.